-A brand's website can make a difference between showing potential customers you're a legitimate business and having zero credibility.
+Your brand's website communicates to potential customers whether your business knows what it's doing or not.
 That's why web design is important as a marketing tool.
-It highlights the need to invest time and resources into a well-built homepage, so it doesn't appear you've settled for a default theme or overly-simple layout.
+It highlights the need to invest time and resources into a well-built homepage so it doesn't appear you've settled for a default theme or overly simple layout.

 Why design matters

-According to the Missouri University of Science and Technology, a person's eyes take 2.6 seconds to focus on a specific element of a web page when it loads.
-The viewer quickly forms an opinion based on what they've has seen, so it pays to influence that opinion with a smart design, said Adriana Marin, a freelance art director.
+According to researchers from the Missouri University of Science and Technology, a person's eyes take 2.6 seconds to focus on a specific element of a webpage when it loads.
+The viewer quickly forms an opinion based on what they've seen, so it pays to influence that opinion with a smart design, said Adriana Marin, a freelance art director.

-"People have [feelings] about your company based on the experiences that they have had with a brand," Marin told Business News Daily.
+"People have [feelings] about your company based on the experiences that they have had with a brand," Marin said.
 "A well-designed logo and website inspires confidence because it looks professional.
 If a company is willing to focus on creating a clean and functional design that is easy to use, then that could be an indicator of what using their product might be like."

-Your landing page should set the tone for your company and provide important information, making it easy for your audience to understand what products and/or services your business provides.
+Your landing page should set the tone for your company and provide important information, making it easy for your audience to understand what products or services your business provides.

-"Figure out what the most important information is that you need users/customers to take away from that page, and make it extremely easy to find and understand," explained Christina Coviello, head of UX (user experience) research at Noom Inc. and a freelance consultant.
+"Figure out what the most important information is that you need users/customers to take away from that page, and make it extremely easy to find and understand," said Christina Coviello, head of user experience (UX) research at Noom Inc. and a freelance consultant.
 "Then identify the most important action you'd need users to take on that page and make it prominent and easily accessible."

+Particularly, Coviello suggests adding a purchase button on the homepage as a call to action.
+Whatever call to action you choose, it should engage your audience with your services or products.
 Likewise, your design should prioritize simplicity over complicated strategy, Coviello added, noting that you should be "explicit and concise with your information, and establish a tone, look and feel that is true to the brand you've created for your business."
-That way, your online presence can remain on-brand, but actively reach out to your audience in a way that's clear and easy to navigate.

 "An image can communicate even complex messages quickly, concisely and memorably," Sletten said.
-"It's this same drive for fast consumption that has evolved the Internet from its text-centric roots into an image- and increasingly video-centric."
+"It's this same drive for fast consumption that has evolved the internet from its text-centric roots into an image- and increasingly video-centric [medium]."

-For this reason, Marin noted that eye-catching visuals will set your brand apart.
-The imagery you use should be relevant to your brand and engage your target audience, and when in doubt, keep things direct and simple, she said.
+Marin also said that eye-catching visuals will set your brand apart.
+The imagery you use should be relevant to your brand and engage your target audience.
+When in doubt, keep things direct and simple, she said.

-When you're thinking about what your online brand presence should look like, Sletten said it's important to be consistent, but not repetitive.
+When you're deciding what your online brand presence should look like, Sletten said it's important to be consistent but not repetitive.